UAW union pushes GM to boost U.S. auto production

 The stoppage has also led to $155 million in lost federal income and payroll tax revenue and $9.1 million in lost Michigan income tax revenue.

-Talks for a new four-year labour contract took a "turn for the worse" on Sunday after the UAW rejected GM's latest offer but the two sides were still talking.
+Talks for a new four-year labor contract took a "turn for the worse" on Sunday after the UAW rejected GM's latest offer but the two sides were still talking.

 (Reporting by Dominic Roshan K.L. in Bengaluru and David Shepardson in Washington; Editing by Tom Brown and Christopher Cushing)